antonwierenga/amazonmq-cli/README.md

 Example:`export-messages --queue foo`

-*For this command amazonmq-cli consumes all messages and returns them to their original queue.
+*For this command amazonmq-cli consumes all messages from the --from queue and sends the messages back to the --from queue.
 In flight messages are not in scope of this command.*

 ### info
 Displays information (e.g. version, uptime, total number of queues/topics/messages) about the broker